The Senate has passed the key Bill that will give effect to the debated super reforms which will have a key impact on SMSF’s.

 - Increasing the annual income threshold from $10,800 to $37,000 for eligibility for the spouse contribution tax offset.

 - Abolishing the anti-detriment payment.

-SMSF members will need to ensure they maximize their contribution strategy pre 30 June 2017, including utilising the current contribution caps before the new contribution cap kicks in.
+SMSF members may consider their contribution strategy pre 30 June 2017, including the current contribution caps before the new contribution cap kicks in.
 It’s important to seek qualified advice at all times to ensure your SMSF is ready for the new reforms.